What are Amish Haystacks? It sounds like something you would see in the field as you drive through the Amish countryside.

 I don't know exactly where this haystack dinner recipe originated, and it may not have originated with the Amish.

-However, this Haystack food recipe has become well-known among the Amish.
-And it is served frequently as a fundraiser meal in their communities.
+However, this Haystack food recipe has become well-known among the Amish and is frequently served as a fundraiser meal in some Amish communities.

 It's an easy meal for a group to put together because each family can bring a large dish with one ingredient.
-They arrange all the ingredients on the table and create a haystack by piling a little bit of each ingredient on a plate.
+They arrange all the ingredients on the table creating a buffet-style setup, and everyone creates their own haystack by piling a little bit of each ingredient on a plate.

-The Amish haystack recipe is built on a lettuce base, followed by taco-seasoned hamburger, cooked white rice, red beans, tortilla chips, tomatoes, guacamole, sour cream, salsa, and finally topped with a cheese sauce.
+The Amish haystack recipe is built on a lettuce base, followed by taco meat (taco-seasoned hamburger), cooked white rice, red beans, tortilla chips, tomatoes, guacamole, sour cream, salsa, and finally topped with a cheese sauce.

 It's like a taco that's piled on a plate.
 So it's less messy to eat than a taco but tastes just as great!